-Hopi is an Uto-Aztecan language spoken by approximately 5,000 people in northeastern Arizona in the USA.
-Although there are relatively few speakers, the language is still being passed on to children and about three quarters of the Hopi people speak Hopi as a native language.
+Hopi is an Uto-Aztecan language spoken in northeastern Arizona in the USA.
+According to the 2010 census there are 6,780 Hopi speakers.
+The language is still being passed on to children, and about three quarters of the Hopi people speak Hopi as a native language.

-There are four main varieties of Hopi: First Mesa or Polacca, Mishongnovi or Toreva, Shipaulovi or Sipaulovi, and Third Mesa or Oraibi.
+There are four main varieties of Hopi: First Mesa or Polacca; Mishongnovi or Toreva (Musangnuve'e Hopilàvayi); Shipaulovi or Sipaulovi, and Third Mesa or Oraibi (Orayvit Hopilàvayi).
 They were identified by Benjamin Whorf, who was the first to analyse the Hopi language and who focused on the Mishongnovi variety.

 Hopi has an interesting way of expressing concepts of time and space: for something that happens a long way from a speaker is described as having happened in the distant past.